diodesign/diosix/docs/architecture.md

 ### Supported guest architectures

-The hypervisor inspects the ELF machine headers of a guest VM's binary at boot time to identify its target instruction set architecture:
+The hypervisor inspects the ELF machine headers of a guest VM's binary to identify its target instruction set architecture:

-*   64-bit RISC-V guest VMs run directly on the host physical CPU at native speeds using the host processor's hardware virtualization extension or the Physical Memory Protection (PMP) fallback mode.
+*   64-bit RISC-V (`riscv64`) guest VMs run directly on the host physical CPU at native speeds using the host processor's hardware virtualization extension or the Physical Memory Protection (PMP) fallback mode.
-*   32-bit RISC-V, 64-bit Arm, and 64-bit x86 guest VMs run transparently using
+*   32-bit RISC-V, 64-bit Arm, and 64-bit x86 (`riscv32`, `aarch64`, `x86_64`)
-    software just-in-time (JIT) emulation.
+    guest VMs run transparently using software just-in-time (JIT) emulation.

 ### Unicorn Engine integration

 The emulation layer is powered by [Unicorn Engine](https://github.com/unicorn-engine/unicorn), a lightweight multi-platform, multi-architecture CPU emulator framework based on QEMU.

 Unicorn is compiled as a static library and linked directly into the hypervisor binary image.
 Since Unicorn is licensed under the GPL, the presence of Unicorn in a compiled Diosix binary means outbound binary distributions are [subject to the GPL](../LICENSE.md), whereas the standalone Diosix hypervisor source code remains under its permissive MIT license.

+The following sub-sections apply only to emulated guest VMs.

 #### Memory management